kyliechunggh/pd-analyst-shiny/README.md

 ## Coach workflows (examples)
 Workflow A: Quick check-in before a bullpen/game

-Select player
+- Select player

-Review goals
+- Review goals

-Compare Recent vs Season KPI cards to see direction and magnitude
+- Compare Recent vs Season KPI cards to see direction and magnitude

-Go to Trends and quickly check volatility over time
+- Go to Trends and quickly check volatility over time

-Download the PDF to share with the player
+- Download the PDF to share with the player

 Workflow B: Identify process vs results mismatch

-Select player
+- Select player

-Look at BB% and K% (plate discipline trend)
+- Look at BB% and K% (plate discipline trend)

-Check SLG trend (power / quality of contact proxy)
+- Check SLG trend (power / quality of contact proxy)

-Use “Most recent outing” to anchor what just happened
+- Use “Most recent outing” to anchor what just happened

 Workflow C: Goals-first coaching conversation

-Select player
+- Select player

-Start with stated goals
+- Start with stated goals

-Use Goal Status table to show current standing (Recent vs Season)
+- Use Goal Status table to show current standing (Recent vs Season)

-Download PDF so the athlete leaves with a clear summary
+- Download PDF so the athlete leaves with a clear summary

 ---

 ## KPI definitions (implementation)
-Hitting (from pd_analyst_events.csv)
+Offense (from pd_analyst_events.csv)

-PA: plate appearances (from pa column if present; otherwise computed from available outcomes in code)
+- PA: plate appearances (from pa column if present; otherwise computed from available outcomes in code)

-BB% = BB / PA
+- BB% = BB / PA

-K% = SO / PA
+- K% = SO / PA

-SLG = Total Bases / AB
+- SLG = Total Bases / AB

-Total Bases derived from 1B/2B/3B/HR outcome columns
+- Total Bases derived from 1B/2B/3B/HR outcome columns

 Pitching (from pd_analyst_pitches.csv)

-FPS% (First Pitch Strike %) = proportion of plate appearances where the first pitch is a strike
+- FPS% (First Pitch Strike %) = proportion of plate appearances where the first pitch is a strike

-First pitch is identified as 0–0 count (e.g., balls_before == 0 and strikes_before == 0, or equivalent grouping logic in code)
+- First pitch is identified as 0–0 count (e.g., balls_before == 0 and strikes_before == 0, or equivalent grouping logic in code)

-Strike pitch results counted as: called_strike, swinging_strike, foul
+- Strike pitch results counted as: called_strike, swinging_strike, foul

 ---